Cessation and review of protection status

 Cessation (Erlöschen) based on individual conduct

-With its entry into force on the 1st January 2023, the grounds for Cessation (Erlöschen) have been amended in the context of the Act on the Acceleration of asylum court proceedings and asylum procedures (see Regular procedure).
-The aim of the legal reforms was to relieve courts and the Federal Office for Migration and Refugees from case overload.
-Elsewhere the Act has been criticised by civil society organisations that the relief for the authorities comes at the price of restricted legal protection for asylum seekers and refugees.
-Concerning grounds for cessation and revocations however, the reforms seem to extend the protection of the status, since the grounds for cessation and revocation have been restricted.
-The Federal government emphasises in the draft of the Act, that the amendments of the cessation grounds also serve to a more coherent and certain legal framework in line with Directive 2011/95/EU and respectively extended the scope of the cessation clause to beneficiaries of subsidiary protection.
+With its entry into force on 1 January 2023, the grounds for Cessation (Erlöschen) have been amended in the context of the Act on the Acceleration of Asylum Court Proceedings and Asylum Procedures (see Regular procedure).
+The legal reforms aimed to relieve courts and the Federal Office for Migration and Refugees from case overload.
+The Act has been criticised by civil society organisations who put forward that the relief for the authorities comes at the price of restricted legal protection for asylum seekers and refugees.
+Concerning grounds for cessation and revocations, however, the reforms seem to extend the protection of the status, since the grounds for cessation and revocation have been restricted.
+The Federal government emphasises in the draft of the Act, that the amendments of the cessation grounds also serve to create a more coherent and certain legal framework in line with Directive 2011/95/EU and respectively extended the scope of the cessation clause to beneficiaries of subsidiary protection.
 Following the reforms, cessation is only possible if the refugee has acted voluntarily.
 Cessation (Erlöschen) of a protection status is defined in Section 72(1) of the Asylum Act as follows:

 Recognition of constitutional asylum and international protection (including refugees and beneficiaries for subsidiary protection) shall cease to have effect if the foreigner: